aosman101/citibike-medallion-etl-databricks/README.md

 ![Metabase](https://img.shields.io/badge/Metabase-BI-509EE3?logo=metabase&logoColor=white)
 ![Great Expectations](https://img.shields.io/badge/Great%20Expectations-Data%20Quality-5C4EE5)

-Local lakehouse demo that pulls hourly OpenAQ readings around London, lands raw JSON in a MinIO lake, upserts flattened rows into Postgres, transforms with dbt, and runs Great Expectations checks before exploring in Metabase.
-Everything is containerized for quick spin-up.
+This local lakehouse demo retrieves hourly OpenAQ readings from around London and stores the raw JSON data in a MinIO lake.
+It then upserts flattened rows into a PostgreSQL database, transforms the data using dbt, and performs checks with Great Expectations before visualising it in Metabase.
+The entire setup is containerised for easy and quick deployment.

-> Portfolio / learning project; the Airflow Compose stack is intentionally minimal and not production hardened.
+> Portfolio/learning project; the Airflow Compose stack is intentionally minimal and not production-hardened.

 ---